MicheleMosca/SurveyProject/README.md

 The site is now online, you can log in with admin credentials and upload YAML Configuration Files to create new collections

+NOTE: The code's documentation can be found to /admin/doc link

 ## Database Scheme Image
 ![Database Image](db_image.png)